 "value for money" means that the provision of the institutional function by a private party in terms of the public-private partnership agreement results in a net benefit to the institution, defined in terms of cost, price, quality, quantity, or risk transfer, or a combination thereof.

-16.2 Exclusive competency of accounting officers
+16.2 Exclusive competency of accounting officers and accounting authorities

-16.2.1 Only an accounting officer may enter into a PPP agreement on behalf of the institution.
+16.2.1 Only an accounting officer or an accounting authority may enter into a PPP agreement on behalf of the institution.

 16.3 Treasury approval